mumble-voip/mumble-www/hugo/content/documentation/mumble-server/mumo.md

 ### mumo-password
 [mumo-password on GitHub](https://github.com/Betriebsrat/mumo-password)
+"Generates a random password for mumble which expires in 30 minutes."

 ### mumo-chatlogger
 [mumo-chatlogger on GitHub](https://github.com/braandl/chatlogger-for-mumo)

-"Generates a random password for mumble which expires in 30 minutes."
+"Logs server chats and makes them accessible to the users as a history"

 ### mumo-registerusers-contextmenu
 [registerusers-contextmenu on GitHub](https://github.com/Natenom/mumblemoderator-module-collection/tree/master/registerusers-contextmenu)